 Topping

-- 1 cup old-fashioned oats (use gluten-free oats if needed)
+- 1 cup old-fashioned rolled oats (use gluten-free oats if needed)

-- 1/4 cup oat flour (make your own by grinding in the blender)
+- 1/4 cup oat flour (make your own by grinding oats in a blender)

 - 1 tbsp maple syrup